New Brunswick Lighthouses

 Constructed in 1985.

-A ‘faux’ lighthouse built in 1985 by the Coast Guard and as part of their base station.
-The base was sold as part of a waterfront development project by the City of Saint John in 2008 and the fate of the lighthouse appears to be undetermined.
+The Coast Guard built a ‘faux’ lighthouse in 1985 as part of its base station.
+The base was sold by the City of Saint John in 2008 as part of a waterfront development project, and the fate of the lighthouse appears to be undetermined.

 Cape Tormentine Lighthouse